DereWah/Skript-AnvilGUI/README.md

 # Tutorial

-An in-depth tutorial written by me can be found on SkriptHub: <TO BE DONE>.
+An in-depth tutorial written by me is currently WIP and will be out soon.
+In the meanwhile refer to the docs below.

 [![SkriptHubViewTheDocs](http://skripthub.net/static/addon/ViewTheDocsButton.png)](http://skripthub.net/docs/?addon=Skript-AnvilGUI)